Master's Program in Switzerland

 - Environments of Tourism3 CH / 4 ECTS

-This course helps students gain a geographical, political and economic understanding of contemporary tourism, with special focus on the impact of natural resources and global climate change.
+This course gives students a geographical, political and economic understanding of contemporary tourism, with special focus on the impact of natural resources and global climate change.
 This fundamental knowledge is used as a framework for identifying and understanding the drivers of tourism and for making forecasts about emerging trends in the industry.
-Through practical case studies and theoretical learning techniques, students will learn how to compose an international and regional picture of geopolitics and geo-economics and their influence of tourism.
+Through practical case studies and theoretical learning techniques, students will learn how to compose an international and regional picture of geopolitics and geo-economics and their influence on tourism.

 - Finance Management3 CH / 4 ECTS

 This course aims to convey knowledge about the management of a tourist business and about its connection to the financial world.
 Students will explore the financial strategies used in the development of tourism project and become familiar with fundamental financial terminology.
 Examination of feasibility studies and the development of business plans form the basis of class discussion and learning.
-This course offers particular focus on the steps a manager should take when evaluating new investment opportunities and their financing.
+This course focuses particularly on evaluating new investment opportunities and their financing.
+Students evaluate the most effective ways to acquire funds from financial markets and examine current events that affect the business environment.

 - Tourism Marketing3 CH / 4 ECTS